imagej/imagej.github.io/_pages/scripting/javascript.md

 But imagine now you want to get an image with the square root instead of the square, or the logarithm.
 Isn't that the same?

-We would have to write similar functions named <i>sqrt</i> and <i>pow3</i>.
+We would have to write similar functions named `sqrt` and `pow3`.
 And so on.

 Instead, we should stop and think: there is a common pattern.
 All we want to do is to apply a function to each pixel in one image, and set the result into the same pixel in another image.
-In functional programming this pattern is called a <i>map</i> operation.
-Since Javascript lets us pass functions as arguments, we can define our own <i>map</i> function:
+In functional programming this pattern is called a `map` operation.
+Since JavaScript lets us pass functions as arguments, we can define our own `map` function:

 ```java
 function map(fn, ip) {